-Brands are built as well as destroyed at the employee level.
+Brands are built (as well as destroyed) at the employee level.
 Staff retention is vital; it pays to retain them and to keep them happy.
-A company can spend a lot of money rehiring and training a consistent flow of new employees – which can affect workflow and company moral.
+A company can spend a lot of money rehiring and training a consistent flow of new employees – which can affect workflow and company morale.
 Employees appreciate consistency for all the same reasons as your clients do.
 Ask your team what the company can do to enhance their experience as an employee.
 Inclusive environments promote a feeling of belonging and value.
-Employees who sense they make important contributions increase their loyalty, which results in a happier workforce – this benefits the bottom line.
+Employees who sense they make important contributions increase their loyalty, which results in a happier workforce – and this benefits the bottom line.

 In the eyes of a successful brand, every member of your staff from the custodian to the CEO are equal.
 You could spend hundreds of thousands of dollars on a successful advertising campaign.
-Still, if someone experiences poor service from the receptionist or agent over the phone, it can erode your brand equity, reputation and could cost you the company.
-Where in your business, are you not delivering the same branded experience?
+However, if someone experiences poor service from the receptionist or agent over the phone, it can erode your brand equity and reputation and could cost you the client / customer.
+Where in your business are you not delivering the same branded experience?

 Consider how and when a customer comes into contact with your company.
 These “contact” points are known as “touchpoints.”
 Are your customers receiving the same branded experience via every touchpoint?
 If not, question what needs to change; is it retraining of a staff member, or maybe ensuring that your logo is the same for all your corporate and marketing materials?